zana-a/IMAT2207/Specification/README.md

 This system will be run by Emmanuel, creating the following functionality:

 1. Frontend user order/record table `My Orders`.
 This page will consist of pulled previous-order information related to the particular `UserID` attempting to access the order records and displays this for each user.
 The information will be accessed from the larger order-record table which holds the orders of all customers.
-Each order will have a download button beside it, allowing the user to download the particular book related to the `OrderID`.
+Each order will have a download button beside it, allowing the user to download the particular book related to the `order_id`.

 2. Backend order addition, deletion, filtration and modification, listing and validation.

 3. Frontend user order confirmation.
-This page will provide each user with an order-number (`OrderID`) and itinerary confirming the details of the book they have purchased and redirection link to the `My Orders` page where they can download their book.
+This page will provide each user with an order-number (`order_id`) and itinerary confirming the details of the book they have purchased and redirection link to the `My Orders` page where they can download their book.

 ### Order & Record Schema